pal03377/master-thesis/thesis.typ

 Placed on the left side of the architecture diagram are various assessment modules.
 These modules have the primary function of creating feedback suggestions tailored to specific student submissions.
 Importantly, these modules are designed to be interchangeable due to their adherence to a unified interface.
 For example, both the _CoFee Module_ and the _Text LLM Module_ focus on generating feedback for text-based exercises, whereas the _ThemisML Module_ and the _Programming LLM Module_ specialize in formulating suggestions for programming exercises.

 Further details on the CoFee module are provided in the subsequent section.
 The ThemisML module, on the other hand, is an adaptation of the pre-existing ThemisML system#footnote[https://github.com/ls1intum/Themis-ML, last visited September 5th, 2023], tailored to fit into the Athena framework.
-The LLM modules -- both Text and Programming -- were developed by collaborator Felix Dietrich, who discusses them extensively in his concurrent Master's Thesis.
+The LLM modules -- both Text and Programming -- were by Felix Dietrich~@athenaLLMs.

 The _Assessment Module Manager_ serves as the coordinator for all assessment modules.
 Additionally, it offers an Application Programming Interface (API) to facilitate interactions between external LMSs and Athena.